 /var/logfolder itself.
 Currently it is not possible to recursively fetch all files in all subdirectories of a directory.

-If you are sending output to Elasticsearch, set the IP address and port where Filebeat can find the Elasticsearch installation:
+If you’re running Elasticsearch on your own hardware, set the host and port where Filebeat can find the Elasticsearch installation.
+For example: